Bringing attention to child abuse in youth sports globally.

 We also produced the digital ads below as a way to keep the conversation going throughout the whole of the rescheduled 2020 Olympics.

-Japan Campaign Website
+Japan Campaign Press